volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 **Redux** is a library that allows us to manage application's state in an easy and predictable way.

+Before implementing redux in your application, ask yourself if your app really needs it, as installing and configuring redux can be an overkill for a small project.

+Always consider using alternatives, such as [Context API](https://uk.reactjs.org/docs/context.html).

+// TODO finish with examples

 Refer to the [official documentation](https://redux.js.org/introduction/getting-started) to find out more.

 ## Cypress